MontelioneLab/AISAR/README.md

     --> output: pc_dm_pdbs.RData, cluster_pc_dm.csv (in Rstudio, set the working dir to CDK2AP1-doc1 before running the R script)

 We use "ward methods".
 To identify number of clusters --> by inspection of "Dendrogram" and pc plots.

+Runtime: it can take hours (s) to clustering 6000 models, depending on the size of the sequence and number of GPUs

 ## 3. Scoring

 ### Input files: